MicrosoftDocs/entra-docs/docs/identity/saas-apps/amazon-business-tutorial.md

        > [!NOTE]
        > The Reply URL value is not real.
 Update this value with the actual Reply URL.
 You will get the `<idpid>` value from the Amazon Business SSO configuration section, which is explained later in the tutorial.
 You can also refer to the patterns shown in the **Basic SAML Configuration** section.

-1. If you want to configure the application in **SP** initiated mode, you'll need to add the full URL provided in the Amazon Business configuration to the **Sign-on URL** in the **Set additional URLs** section.
+1. If you want to configure the application in **SP** initiated mode, you need to add the full URL provided in the Amazon Business configuration to the **Sign-on URL** in the **Set additional URLs** section.

 1. The following screenshot shows the list of default attributes.
 Edit the attributes by clicking on the **pencil** icon in the **User Attributes & Claims** section.